Paul-Bernard de Fontaines

 Paul-Bernard de Fontaines (1566, Lorraine – 19 May 1643, Rocroi), also known as Comtefontaine, Conde Fontana or Fuentes, was commander of the Spanish infantry during the Eighty Years War.
-He was Vogt of Bruges and governor of Damme.
+He was Bailiff of Bruges and Governor of Damme.
 He participated in the battles around Hulst, Kallo and Antwerp.

 Life

 Paul-Bernard de Fontaine was the son of Francisco de Fontaine, Lord of Cierges, rider-chief, governor of Stenay, administrator of the Duke of Lorraine, and Suzanne d'Urre.
 Both died before Fontaine had finished his first year.
 His maternal grandfather, Jean d'Urre, master of Thessières, took care of him until, in 1584, he resigned his guardianship, he was 87 years old and died two years later, and gave it to his oldest son Charles.

 In 1596, he joined the King of Spain as a volunteer, and subsequently made a military career.
 In 1597, he was Captain of the infantry; in 1604, captain of the cavalry, in 1611, he became military commander in Flanders.

 When the twelve-year armistice ended in 1621, he built fortresses from Knokke to Lapscheure, later known as the Fontaine line.
 In 1631, as commander of the Spanish troops, he broke through the siege of Bruges by Frederick Henry, Prince of Orange.
 In the course of his career, Fontaine appeared more as an efficient administrator than as a military strategist.